harman-khehara/harman-khehara/README.md

 </table>

 ## Projects 🗂️
-I am currently working on a customer segmentation and sales analysis project, check out the progress <a href="https://github.com/harman-khehara/Customer-Sales-Analysis">here</a>!
+Currently working on a customer segmentation and sales analysis project, check out the progress <a href="https://github.com/harman-khehara/Customer-Sales-Analysis">here</a>!
 For other projects, have a look at the pinned repositories below or browse <a href="https://github.com/harman-khehara?tab=repositories">here</a>.

 ## Tech Stack 💻